 The Society attempts to chronicle the history and development of the Lower Merion region.
 History is a collection of biographies of those who preceded us.
 To better identify these ancestors, the Society has compiled a listing of more than 15,500 burial records from some of the older burial grounds in the region.

-This might sound like a straight forward project, but each cemetery has site specific problems that require detailed research.
-For example, since many of the older burial ground share lost or incomplete burial records, our researchers had to visit each burial ground and record from the headstone the name and dates.
+This might sound like a straightforward project, but each cemetery has site specific problems that require detailed research.
+For example, since many of the older burial grounds share lost or incomplete burial records, our researchers had to visit each burial ground and record from the headstone the name and dates.
 In some cases, due to years of wear, the inscriptions were faint and required a “rubbing” of the headstone to bring out the information.
-More of a challenge were those plots that had no headstone.
+Some plots have no headstone.
 In these situations we have had to research secondary sources to determine who was buried where.

-Lower Merion’s burial sites can be divided into three time periods, each telling us a story of the area’s growth and development.The three groupings are: the Ancient, the Church Affiliated, and the Suburban Park.
+Lower Merion’s burial sites can be divided into three time periods, each telling us a story of the area’s growth and development: the Ancient, the Church Affiliated, and the Suburban Park.